philipwalsh/finding_team_kermit/README.md

 A precision on class 1 (Kermit) of 93%!

-My diagonals look great and only 2 not-kermit identified as yes-kermit.
+My diagonals look great and only 2 no-kermit identified as yes-kermit.

-If i ratchet up the threshold to 95% I do increase my class 1 precision to .94
+If i ratchet up the threshold to 95% I increase my class only 1 precision to 94%

 ![threshold at 50%](images/readme/threshold_95.JPG)

-I don't get much of a precision bump.
-From 93% to 94%
+I don't get much of a precision bump,  93% goes to to 94%

 ![classification report at > 50%](images/readme/class_report_95.JPG)

-And I loose a lot on recall.
+but I loose a lot on recall from 100% to 68%.
 Meaning a lot of kermits slip through my grasp.
 Looking at the confusion matrix, 8 yes-kermit(class 1) were incorrectly classified as no-kermit(class 0)

-so for me, I would take the 50% threshold in this situation.
+so for me, I prefer the 50% threshold in this situation.
 I get more kermit pics properly identified with not too much of a penalty in the way of non-kermits classified as yes-kermit.